-Jonathan Nelson is an assistant research professor of geography and associate director of the Center for Environmental Informatics at Penn State.
-Jonathan is a researcher and educator in geographic information science, specializing in cartography, geovisual analytics, and user-centered design with applications in environmental science, fitness and health, politics, socioeconomics, transportation, and urban planning.
+Jonathan Nelson is an Assistant Research Professor of Geography and Director of the Center for Environmental Informatics at Penn State.
+Jonathan is an educator and researcher in geographic information science, specializing in cartography, geovisual analytics, and human-centered design with applications in environmental science, fitness and health, politics, socioeconomics, transportation, and urban planning.
 His work emphasizes the significant role of visual communication in making spatial data more accessible, legible, and valuable.

 Jonathan holds a Ph.D. in geography from Penn State.
 During his doctoral studies, he was awarded an NSF traineeship in Big Data Social Science where he both gained experience with, and brought a geographic perspective to, data privacy, human-computer interaction, machine learning, and social networks.
 Just prior to re-joining Penn State as a faculty member, Jonathan served as a geographic information scientist at the Vermont Agency of Transportation’s Asset Management Bureau, where he led the Data & Information Management Unit in developing novel approaches to making transportation asset data more actionable to internal stakeholders and the public.
 Jonathan has also been employed as a Cartographer at National Geographic Society and User Experience Designer at Strava Metro, where he gained practical experience in effective map design, as well as in the implementation and evaluation of interactive visually-based analysis tools that support practitioners and scientists in making sense of large amounts of movement data.